Jim Ashman

-James Ashman (1935–2006), was an England international lawn bowler.
+James "Jim" Ashman (2 August 1935 – April 2006 2006), was an England international lawn bowler who competed at the Commonwealth Games.

 Bowls career

 Ashman gained his first England cap in 1976 and remained an international until 1981.
+He bowled for Holgate Working Men's Club in York.

-He represented England in the pairs event, at the 1978 Commonwealth Games in Edmonton, Alberta, Canada.
+He represented England in the pairs event, at the 1978 Commonwealth Games in Edmonton, Canada.

 He won eleven Yorkshire County Championships and three Northern Counties between 1975 and 1989.